-It was formed because of the environmental concerns after the Exxon Valdez oil spill and the fact that the Oil Pollution Act of 1990 was passed, which authorized the RCAC and required the oil
+It was formed because of the environmental concerns after the Exxon Valdez oil spill and the fact that the Oil Pollution Act of 1990 was passed, which authorized the RCAC and required the oil companies to fund it.

 Sheila Gottehrer and Linda Robinson had pretty much put the RCAC together.
-They advertised for people to work for them and I interviewed for the Port Operation and Vessel Traffic Systems committee.
+They advertised for people to work for them, and I interviewed for the Port Operation and Vessel Traffic Systems committee.
 I was selected because I was a retired Coast Guard captain and I was familiar with Prince William Sound on the water.

 As staff member for the Port Operation Vessel Traffic System committee, I was responsible for doing whatever they needed, research, preparations, information about vessel traffic, various kinds of paperwork.
-I attended a lot of meetings and supported the committee when they made their presentations to the Board of Directors.
+I attended a lot of meetings and supported the committee when they made their presentations to the board of directors.

 As the organization grew, when Sheila decided she needed a deputy director, I was selected.
 As deputy director, I did the paperwork and processing of things and supported the executive director.
 When Sheila left RCAC, I applied for and was accepted to be the executive director.
-As executive director, I supported the Board of Directors.
+As executive director, I supported the board of directors.

-What are the positives and negatives about how the Council was formed?
+What are the positives and negatives about how the council was set up?